 The finance industry is another industry playing a major role in the economic development of Montreal.
-The finance sector has employed as much as 100,000 people in the Greater Montreal Area.
+The finance sector has employed as many as 100,000 people in the Greater Montreal Area.
 As of the year 2018, Montreal was also ranked as the 12th in the Global Financial Centres Index.
-The city is also a home to the Montreal Exchange, which is Canada’s oldest stock exchange.
+The city is also home to the Montreal Exchange, which is Canada’s oldest stock exchange.

-Interactive Entertainment, a division of Warner Bros has recently announced the opening of a video game studio in Montreal.
+Interactive Entertainment, a division of Warner Bros has recently announced the opening of a video game studio in the city.
 It will be the first studio opened by Warner Bros and not purchased.
 This will develop games for the Warner Bros franchises such as Batman and other games of their DC portfolio.
 The studio will supposedly create around 300 jobs.

-With all these developments, the economy of Montreal is all the more progressive and vibrant than ever.
+With all these developments, the economy of Montreal is more progressive and vibrant than ever.
 The city has reached a turning point, where many new technologies and big data are transforming the global economy.

 Jakarta-Queen Of The Orient